MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/images.md

 [logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "This text shows on hover"

-There is a logo above but this elemement but it is not visible in the rendered HTML.
+There is a logo above but this element but it is not visible in the rendered HTML.
 ```

+**Result**:

+![Alt text][logo]

+Some more text.

+[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "This text shows on hover"

+There is a logo above but this element but it is not visible in the rendered HTML.

 ## Plain HTML